All 'Bout 'EBE:

 7 - Moderately strong signals

 9 - Extremely strong signals (typically metered signal strength levels > +10dB/S9)

 Do not be anxious about anything, but in everything, by prayer and

 W 9 E B E

-Chip and his XYL, Stephanie, are partners in their Christian ministry.
+Chip and his XYL, Stephanie, are partners in their Christ centered ministry.

 Stephanie is the author of the highly acclaimed book about biblical parenting, Gentle Firmness.
 Not only does this 500 page book clearly dispel the oft-held misconception that the Bible somehow instructs parents to physically punish (hit/spank/injure) their children to supposedly "guide" them, it contains valuable, highly effective, positive disciplinary techniques to accomplish that goal without inflicting physical, emotional, and irreversible neurological damage to them -- just as God intended.

 This book is a must-read, not only for Christian parents, but for all parents regardless of religious affiliation (even non-believers!) who seek positive, enduring outcomes through the difficult task of raising healthy, empathetic, and emotionally secure children.

 "As an early childhood professional I look for books I can recommend to new teachers and new parents.
 This will be one of my top choices for evangelical Christians or for anyone who presents a pro-spanking argument.
 The author thoroughly and systematically addresses all the familiar reasons parents give for hitting their children.
 She calls a spade a spade-- spanking IS hitting people smaller and more helpless than you.
 She describes how it damages them, physically, emotionally, and psychologically.
 And she describes the alternative: loving, warm, and authoritative discipline.
 Stephanie Cox has excellent credentials in early childhood education, and a very sincerely expressed faith in God and His scripture.
 Inexperienced caretakers can trust her advice."
 Dr. Susan Aud